Table of Contents

 As states ease their COVID-19 shutdown mandates and companies begin to reopen their doors, you’re probably thinking — what’s our next step?
 While three out of every four startups have been severely affected by the crisis, 12% have seen their revenue increase by 10 percent or more, particularly in B2C spaces.
+If you run a B2C business, you might want to check this guide by WellnessLiving on how to keep in the green during this global crisis.

 We’re living in a “new normal.”
 Following mass layoffs, some industries are starting to face demand again and startups are looking to bring team members back on board.
-If you’re ready to rehire, it’s normal to have concerns about what the process looks like.
+If you’re ready to start rehiring, it’s normal to have concerns about what the process looks like.
 Everything from interviews to onboarding will look different as a result of COVID-19.
 Not only are there legalities in rehiring former employees, but now more than ever, there’s more focus on flexible work practices and keeping health top of mind.

 In this guide, we’ll walk you through how to rehire after COVID-19 to be sure your startup is covered from EPLI risks, and most importantly, that your employees stay healthy and safe.